earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 The Elixir language, along with the [Phoenix framework](https://phoenixframework.org/), has been growing in popularity at a quick pace, and with good reason.
 Phoenix offers productivity levels comparable to frameworks like Ruby on Rails while being one of the [fastest web frameworks](https://github.com/mroth/phoenix-showdown/blob/master/RESULTS_v3.md) available.

-If you’re currently working with a web framework like Ruby on Rails or even Laravel, you should definitely give Phoenix some attention due to the performance gains it promises.
+If you're currently working with a web framework like Ruby on Rails or even Laravel, you should definitely give Phoenix some attention due to the performance gains it promises.
 Additionally, Phoenix also has the capability to build highly responsive real-time applications.

 ## Introducing Phoenix LiveView